0day-ci/linux/Documentation/virt/kvm/timekeeping.rst

 The HPET spec is rather loose and vague, requiring at least 3 hardware timers, but allowing implementation freedom to support many more.
-It also imposes no fixed rate on the timer frequency, but does impose some extremal values on frequency, error and slew.
+It also imposes no fixed rate on the timer frequency, but does impose some external values on frequency, error and slew.

 In general, the HPET is recommended as a high precision (compared to PIT /RTC)